AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::

 :::{.cell}
 We can download the models from the Google Drive using `gdown`.
 If you want to download your own set of models, you can modify the google drive link below.
-In this case, we download the models to the  `./tflite_models` directory.
+In this case, the `tflite_models` folder is downloaded from Google Drive and we will be able to access the models in the `./tflite_models` directory.
 :::

 :::{.cell .code}